CDC guidance changes could affect full return of in-person learning in D.C. region

 In nearby Alexandria City Public Schools, the CDC guidance likely means the district will be able to return more students to in-person learning.
 The school system of 16,000 sent roughly 5,300 children back into classrooms for two days of instruction a week over the course of the past month.

 At a school board meeting Thursday night, Alexandria Superintendent Gregory C. Hutchings Jr. said that if the CDC revises its recommendations to three feet of distance, his school system will send additional children into classrooms after spring break.
-He said there is significant parent demand to switch their remote learners to in-person schooling, and that Alexandria will have to prioritize returning students who are struggling academically, socially and emotionally, as well as children with disabilities and those whose first language is not English.
+He said that there is significant parent demand to switch their remote learners to in-person schooling, and that Alexandria will have to prioritize returning students who are struggling academically, socially and emotionally, as well as children with disabilities and those whose first language is not English.

-Alexandria officials did not immediately respond to a question asking how the CDC revision affects their plans.
+Alexandria officials did not respond to a question asking how the CDC revision affects their plans.

 School officials in Arlington and Fairfax County, meanwhile, said their school systems are going to stay the course for now, as staffers plot out the implementation of the three-foot rule.
 Both school divisions spent the past month returning roughly half of their student bodies to classrooms under a program that keeps them six feet apart from peers.
 Both have vowed to return to five days a week of in-person instruction this fall.